-October is an excellent month for sport fishing, in particular for marlin off the Bazaruto Archipelago.
-It also marks the start of the turtle breeding season when there’s an increased chance of seeing them while diving and snorkelling along the coast.
+- October is an excellent month for sport fishing, particularly for marlin off the Bazaruto Archipelago.
+It also marks the start of the turtle breeding season, when there’s an increased chance of seeing them while diving and snorkeling along the coast.

 - October remains an excellent month for seeing humpback whales, and by the end of the month, the magnificent whale sharks return to the waters off Tofo.